koraa/huniq/readme.md

 * The -d/-0 flags where added so you can specify custom delimiters
 * Completely rewritten in rust.
-* Version two was in the (admittedly very limited) between 1.4x
+* Version two is (depending on which benchmark you look at below) between 1.25 and 3.6x faster than version 1

 ## Build